guirecordon/sql_zoo/README.md

 This is not a comprehensive tutorial of SQL, but it does present some interesting challenges, especially around JOINs and self JOINs.

 The one on self JOINs is the most challenging and I might wright an article about it in the near future.
-I'll update it here onced it is published.
+I'll post the link here onced it is published.

 ### Built With